2015 Portuguese legislative election

 The 2015 Portuguese legislative election was held on 4 October.
 All 230 seats of the Assembly of the Republic were in contention.

-The right-wing coalition Portugal Ahead (PàF), composed of the Social Democratic Party (PSD) and the People's Party (CDS-PP), won a plurality of the vote with 38.6 percent, securing almost 47 percent of the seats in the Assembly.
+The right-wing coalition Portugal Ahead (PàF), composed of the Social Democratic Party (PSD) and the People's Party (CDS–PP), won a plurality of the vote with 38.6 percent, securing almost 47 percent of the seats in the Assembly.
 Compared with 2011, this was a loss of 12 points in support (although the PSD and the CDS–PP did not contest the 2011 election in coalition).
 On the electoral map, the coalition won every district in the North and in the Centre except Castelo Branco.
 They also won in the big districts of Lisbon and Porto.
-The map shows a clear north–south divide, with the conservative coalition winning almost everything in the North and Centre and the Socialist Party (PS) winning in the South.
+The map showed a clear north–south divide, with the conservative coalition winning almost everything in the North and Centre and the Socialist Party (PS) winning in the South.

 The PS was the second most voted political force, winning 32.3 percent of the vote and 37 percent of the seats in the Parliament.
-The PS received a higher share of the vote than in 2011, but did not increase its share by as much of a margin as had been predicted by the opinion polls prior to September 2015.
-António Costa, former mayor of Lisbon, was not able to win the city of Lisbon, where the PS lost to PàF by a 35 to 37 percent margin.
-Although the PS and the other left-wing parties did win a clear overall majority in Parliament, in his concession speech Costa said that he would not support "a negative coalition" with the Left Bloc and Communist Party and that he would rather talk and negotiate with the PSD/CDS–PP coalition.
+The PS received a higher share of the vote than in 2011, but did not increase its share by as much of a margin as had been predicted by the opinion polls prior to September 2015, with António Costa, former mayor of Lisbon, even failing to win the city of Lisbon.
+Although the PS and the other left-wing parties did win a clear overall majority in Parliament, in his concession speech Costa said that he would not support "a negative coalition" with the Left Bloc and Communist Party and that he would rather talk and negotiate with the PSD/CDS–PP coalition. (a position he would later retract.)

 The Left Bloc (BE), despite predictions by opinion polls, achieved its best result in history, with more than 10 percent of the vote, becoming the third largest parliamentary group.
 The CDU's (Communists and Greens) share of the vote increased slightly compared to 2011, receiving 8 percent of the vote and one additional MP.
 The People-Animals-Nature (PAN) also elected one member of parliament becoming the first time since 1999 in which a new party entered the Assembly.
 Voter turnout reached a new low, with just 55.8 percent of the electorate casting their ballot on election day.

 Passos Coelho was asked, by the President of the Republic, to form a minority government that took the oath of office on October 30, 2015.
 The government fell after the approval of a motion to bring it down on 10 November.
 On 24 November, António Costa was appointed by the President of the Republic as Prime Minister-designate.
 Costa was sworn in on 26 November 2015.